Rosh Hashanah on September 29, 30 & October 1

 Where can we find comfort in the midst of endangered democratic values, hateful speech and immoral behavior from the highest offices of our country?
 We simply cannot allow ourselves to become withdrawn, to live with sadness, to be sucked into the darkness.
 Rebbe Nachman used to say “Asur L’hitya-esh.
 It is forbidden to despair.
 When difficult times come, know joy...”
 The way to conquer injustice, hatred, and other evils is to do right actions (Mitzvot), acts of lovingkindness and join with friends and allies to amplify our voices for equity and peace.
 We can find hope, strength and joy when we sing, celebrate and come together.

-During these holy days we renew ourselves by engaging in a soulful accounting, Heshbon HaNefesh.
-By voicing our gratitude for life in joyful song, by learning from our ancient teachings, speakers and teachers engaged in Tikkun Olam, we can positively impact the future.
+During these holy days, we renew ourselves by engaging in a soulful accounting, Heshbon HaNefesh.
+By voicing our gratitude for life, by learning from our ancient teachings, speakers and teachers engaged in Tikkun Olam, we strengthen ourselves to positively impact the future.

 Rabbi David Shneyer